Skip to content

 4. Ramp-up (2-3 years)

-After commissioning, the plant enters a ramp-up phase lasting one to two years:
+After commissioning, the plant enters a ramp-up phase lasting two to three years:

 5. Steady-state operations and continuous improvement (>20 years)